 Her research team focuses on the role of the unfolded protein response in immune cells.
 They discovered that amongst all immune cells in our body, one subset of conventional dendritic cells (DC), the cDC1s, shows a particular high activation of the IRE1/XBP1 branch in steady state.
 This does not lead to the activation of a canonical XBP1 gene signature, but appears linked to their specific crosspresentation function.
-The Janssens team is currently further unraveling how the IRE1alpha branch in DCs shapes their immune responses, both in steady state as well as during viral infections.
+The Janssens lab is currently further unraveling how the IRE1alpha branch in DCs shapes their immune responses, both in steady state as well as during viral infections.